Warwick Oswald Fairfax: Biography

 Fairfax was the son of Sir James Oswald Fairfax (1863–1928) and great-grandson of John Fairfax.
-He graduated with a Bachelor of Arts at Balliol College, Oxford after studying at Geelong Grammar and the University of Sydney (where he was resident at St. Paul's College).
+He graduated with a Bachelor of Arts at Balliol College, Oxford after studying at Geelong Grammar and the University of Sydney (where he was resident at St Paul's College).

 Marriages

 In 1928, Fairfax married Marcie Elizabeth (Betty) Wilson, the daughter of David Wilson KC and the niece of William Hardy Wilson.
-They had two children, James Oswald Fairfax (junior) and Caroline, before their divorce in 1945.
+They had two children, James Fairfax (junior) and Caroline, before their divorce in 1945.
 Fairfax married Hanne Anderson in 1948 and they had one daughter, Annalise, before divorcing in 1959.
 He married Mary Wein just after midnight on 4 July 1959.
 She had also been known as Marie Wein and Mary Symonds (from her earlier marriage to Cedric Symonds).
 Warwick Geoffrey Oswald Fairfax, Anna and Charles were his children with his third wife, Mary, Lady Fairfax.
 They grew up in Fairwater, the Fairfax family's harbourside home in Double Bay, where Lady Fairfax hosted some memorable parties, including a ball for 1000 people in 1973 to celebrate the opening of the Sydney Opera House, when guests included Rex Harrison, Rudolf Nureyev, Liberace and Imelda Marcos.